 Robbie Dempster made his NBL debut with the Perth Wildcats on 3/2/1984.
 He scored eight points in his first game.

-In 1984, the Westate Wildcats were renamed to the Perth Wildcats, but success did not follow the name change with new head coach Lynn Massey guiding the team to a bottom of the ladder finish with only three wins.
+In 1984, the Westate Wildcats were renamed to the Perth Wildcats, but success did not follow the name change immediately.
+With new head coach Lynn Massey now guiding the squad, Perth finished on the bottom of the ladder finish with only three wins.
 Captain Mike Ellis averaged 19.3 points, 2.7 rebounds, 6.7 assists and 3.4 steals per game and won the club MVP for the second time.
 Dempster averaged 8.7 points, 5 rebounds, and 1.6 assists in his first year in the NBL.

 1985

 Jay Brehmer, who became the Wildcats’ fourth coach in four seasons, joined the team for the 1985 season and brought in a number of new faces.
 US imports Dan Clausen (via Adelaide) and Roland Brooks joined the team as well as local talent Adam Brennan and Sandy Caldwell, who would both play key roles as rookies.
 Perth began the season by winning their first three games in a row, taking a number of team’s by surprise in the process.
-Once the team began playing opponents on the road, however, the quickly fell back to earth and saw on 4 wins, 4 losses only a month later.
+Once the team began playing opponents on the road, however, they quickly fell back to earth and sat on 4 wins and 4 losses only a month later.

 The team was led by Dan Clausen who racked up big numbers in every statistical category.
 He led the team in points (25.7 ppg), rebounds (15.7 rpg) and blocks (2.4 bpg) while ranking second in assists (3.4 apg), steals (1.4 spg), making him a clear choice for the club MVP award.
 Roland Brooks (23.2 points and 10.0 rebounds) and Mike Ellis (17.7 points and 6.0 assists) supported Clausen admirably but Perth’s inability to win outside of Western Australia (compiling a 4-9 record on away games) they finished the season in eighth place, falling well short of making the NBL playoffs.
-Dempster averaged 2.1 points, 1.7 rebounds, and 0.3 assists Over the course of the season, as Perth finished with a 13–13 record, which at the time, was the best record in franchise history.
+Dempster averaged 2.1 points, 1.7 rebounds, and 0.3 assists, while Perth finished with a 13–13 record, which at the time, was the best result in franchise history.

 ILLAWARRA HAWKS